rsonka/PADx-Skill-Scraper/README.md

 checkForAvailableSkillups(normallyExcluded, alwaysInCoin, fullCardReportStr)

 ------------------------------------------ listMySkillInfo(cardNumList, dungeonsToExclude):
-cardNumList = Python list of numbers of the mosnters you're interested in sklling up.
+cardNumList = Python list of numbers of the mosnters you're interested in skilling up.
 E.g. [[1, 2, 3, 3000].
 dungeonsToExclude = Python list of words.
 It will ignore any dungeon that has one of these words in its name.
 	Suggested: dToE, which is ["Challenge", "Tournament"]

 This function will output a tab-delimited list of information.
 I usually view it in microsoft excel.

 Example use: